ganrad/aks-aspnet-sqldb-rest/README.md

 ### B] Deploy a Linux CentOS VM on Azure (~ Bastion Host)
 **Approx. time to complete this section: 45 minutes**

-The Linux VM will be used to install CLI tools.
-This in turn will allow us to deploy, manage and monitor Azure PaaS services and associated resources (using CLI).
+The following tools (binaries) will be installed on this Linux VM.
+The CLI tools will allow us to deploy, manage and monitor Azure PaaS services and associated resources.

-The following tools (binaries) will be installed on this VM.
 - Azure DevOps (VSTS) build agent (docker container).
 This build container will be used for running application and container builds.
 - Azure CLI 2.0 client.
 Azure CLI will be used to administer and manage all Azure resources including the AKS cluster resources.
 - Git client.
 We will use the Git client to clone this GitHub repository, make changes to application resources and then push the changes to the forked repository.